GTS Rail Operations: History

-In November 2024, the Go-Ahead Group / Tokyo Metro / Sumitomo Corporation joint venture was awarded the contract with GTS Rail Operations to take over from MTR Crossrail on 25 May 2025.
+In November 2024, the Go-Ahead Group / Tokyo Metro / Sumitomo Corporation joint venture was awarded the contract with GTS Rail Operations to take over from MTR Elizabeth line on 25 May 2025.

 The contract will run for seven years with an optional two-year extension.

 Fleet

-GTS Rail Operations inherited 70 Class 345 units from MTR Crossrail: a further ten trains will be introduced in 2026.
+GTS Rail Operations inherited 70 Class 345 units from MTR Elizabeth line: a further ten trains will be introduced in 2026.